Cane Corso Breed Summary

 Loyal, Reliable, Devoted, Intelligent and Energetic

-Cane Corso's are most probably descendants of Mastiff-type breeds, who are also descendants of Canis Pugnaces doggies and were around during Ancient Roman times!
-However, this particular breed is a lighter mastiff-type doggy and they make fantastic hunters.
-Records that we have of the breed go all the way back to 1137 AD, where they were known as 'Dog di Puglia' and were highly prized as being doggies who were 'proud with strong attitudes'.
+Cane Corso's are most probably descendants of Mastiff-type breeds, who are also descendants of Canis Pugnaces and were around during Ancient Roman times!
+However, this particular breed is a lighter mastiff-type and they make fantastic hunters.
+Records that we have of the breed go all the way back to 1137 AD, where they were known as 'Dog di Puglia' and were highly prized as being proud with strong attitudes.
 It's thought that during Ancient Roman times they would accompany soldiers into battle in foreign lands including Britain.
-It was in Britain that the Romans found native doggies called Pugnaces Britanniae and took them back to Italy to mate them with their own dogs to create the Cane Corso's that we see today!
-In the 1970's the breed suffered greatly and were on the verge of extinction.
+It was in Britain that the Romans found native dogs called Pugnaces Britanniae and took them back to Italy to mate them with their own dogs to create the Cane Corso's that we see today!
+In the 1970s the breed suffered greatly and were on the verge of extinction.
 They were just about saved by Sig Bonnetti, a breed enthusiast who was keen to save ancient 'pugliese' breeds.
 Thankfully, numbers have started to rise and the breed has even gained a fanbase here in the UK!

 |Lifespan||9 - 12 years|